kevinserrano/ReadMeGenerator/Develop/README.md

   # README Generator
   ## Description
-  User will be prompted with a series of questions regarding the project.
-User then answers the questions accordingly and the application will then create a readme file with the corresponding answers.
+  User is promped with a series of project related questions.
+Upon user completion of questionaire the application creates a Readme.md file with corresponding user answers.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)